 - Enjoy your yummy, soft chocolate chip cookies!

-Keywords: classic chocolate chip cookies, chocolate chip cookies, kid-friendly, soft chocolate chip cookies
+Keywords: classic chocolate chip cookies, chocolate chip cookies, soft chocolate chip cookies

 Best Chocolate Chip Cookie Recipe > PIN IT TO PINTEREST

 Save this scrumptious SOFT CHOCOLATE CHIP COOKIES recipe for later!

 ❤️MORE COOKIE RECIPES YOU’LL LOVE